fahim-relisource/simple-azure-function/README.md

 # Simple Azure Function with SOAP Web Service

-This repo showcase Soap Web Service consumption from Azure Function.
+This repo showcase Soap Web Service consumption, Dependency Injection, Object Mapping and Request Body validation on Azure Function.

 #### Dependencies:

 * AutoMapper
+* FluentValidation

 #### How can run this